 Like most Apple services, Apple's News + magazine flat rate will initially only be launched in the USA.
 There are around 300 magazines included, all of which are in English.
 The German Apple customers who would like to use the offer are excluded for the time being, as you can only order Apple News + with an American Apple account.
 The reasons for this are presumably due to restrictions imposed by the publishers who participate in News +.
 Negotiations with German publishers are certainly already in progress, but Apple's magazine flat rate is not currently available in Germany.

-Until you can book News+ in Germany, the magazine flat rate "readly” but definitely a recommendable alternative.
+Until you can book News+ in Germany, the magazine flat rate is “readly” but definitely a recommendable alternative.
 Readly offers significantly more than Apple with its 300 magazines, because Readly currently has access to over

 An important point that I would like to mention right at the beginning is the price and the possibility of cancellation that comes with the Readly subscription.
-The cost is EUR 9,99 per month (as of 04/2019).
+The cost is EUR 11,99 per month (as of 09/2022).
 This gives you an account at Readly.com with which you can create a total of five profiles.
 You can also use the app on a maximum of five devices.
 The first month is a test month in which Readly can be used to the full, but only pays 0,99 euros.
 You can book this one Trial month here at Readly.

 You can always cancel at Readly in the account area.
 So there is no notice period.